-A major advantage with the Mestalla is location, as it is within the city centre.
-Even though the club planned to move to a new stadium in the north-west region of the city, it is yet to materialise.
+A major advantage of the Mestalla is its location, as it is within the city centre.
+Even though the club planned to move to a new stadium in the north-west region of the city, it has yet to materialise.
 Even though the location can be a bonus in terms of entertainment options, it can be difficult to reach the ground on match days.
 This is especially true when a major match is just around the corner.

 For those taking the car, look for the V21 and then step into the V15.
 These will be able to take you to the stadium without any hiccups.
 One of the main reasons to try and avoid taking your own vehicle would be the lack of parking spots.
 One has to park on the streets whilst being careful not to break the law.